kennedy-whytech/ImageGallery-fastapi/README.md

 ## TL;DW
 1. Make sure you have setup $HOME/.aws/credentials.
 It can be just a dumpy credential locally

 2. Run the app locally with docker-compose.
-Remember to shutdown servcies before each rerun e.g docker-compose down
+Remember to shutdown servcies before each rerun e.g
 ```
+docker-compose down
 docker-compose up
 ```
+Now, you can visit the web app on localhost:8006 from your browser!

 3. After each modificaiton on the app.
-Build the image again and rerun the docker-compose e.g
+Build the image again and repeat the step 2 e.g
 ```
 docker build --no-cache -t kennedydocker/gallery_fast_api:latest .
 ```